Summary of Product Characteristics Updated 22-Jul-2019 | Merus Labs Luxco II S.à R.L.

 Prophylaxis of angina pectoris alone or in combination with other anti-anginal therapy.

-Adults: Treatment should be initiated with one patch daily.
-If necessary the dosage may be increased to two patches.
+Treatment should be initiated with one patch daily.
+If necessary, the dosage may be increased to two patches.
+The maximum daily dose is 20 mg, any increases or decreases in dose should be made gradually.

 It is recommended that the patch is applied to healthy, undamaged, relatively crease free and hairless skin.
 The best places to apply Deponit patches are the easily reached, fairly static areas at the front or side of the chest.
 However, Deponit patches may also be applied to the upper arm, thigh, abdomen or shoulder.
 Skin care products should not be used before applying the patch.
 The replacement patch should be applied to a new area of skin.
 Allow several days to elapse before applying a fresh patch to the same area of skin.

 Tolerance may occur during chronic nitrate therapy.
-Tolerance is likely to be avoided by allowing a patch-free period of 8-12 hours each day, usually at night.
+To avoid development of tolerance, the GTN patch should remain on the skin only for about 12-14 hours, to ensure a nitrate free interval of 10-12 hours.
 Additional anti-anginal therapy with drugs not containing nitro compounds should be considered for the nitrate-free interval if required.

 As with any nitrate therapy, treatment with these patches should not be stopped abruptly.
 If the patient is being changed to another type of treatment, the two should overlap.